Learn how to remove malware and how to avoid malware in this free Internet safety lesson.

 Malware is one of the most common hazards to your computer when you're online, but it's easy to avoid.
 Developing safe and smart browsing habits can protect you from malware and other threats, like viruses.
 Securing your computer and learning how to identify and avoid suspicious links are the fundamentals of safe browsing habits.

 Limiting your computer's vulnerability to malware is a crucial safe browsing habit.
-You can protect your computer by running antivirus and antimalware software like Bitdefender, Norton, or Kaspersky.
+You can protect your computer by running antivirus and antimalware software like Bitdefender or Norton.
 These programs can block malware from being installed and can remove it if it does get onto your computer.
 Even if you don't see signs of malware on your computer, running regular scans can catch any malware that has escaped notice.

 Many malware programs take advantage of security flaws in Windows and other software.
 Keeping your OS, browser, and other programs updated is an important step in protecting your computer.
 The security patches in these updates make your computer immune to many threats.